 To add a generic device to your project, go to the Project Settings menu tab and click on 'New Device':

 There may be a drop down arrow which allows you to select a pre-saved device.
-These pre-saved devices can be created with the professional version of the software, and make it easy to re-use common devices across different projects.
+These pre-saved devices can be created with the software, and make it easy to re-use common devices across different projects.
 They already have certain pieces of information filled in, eg the communication port, and command set.

 Once a device has been added, it will appear in the project navigation tree view, and you can edit its name by single clicking on the tree item and typing a new name.
 Once you add the device, or if you click on the device name in the tree view, the device properties tab will show: